How often do hiring managers consider the fact that their candidates and the readers of their job descriptions may also be their customers?

 She didn’t tell us about her skills or work experience, assure us that she would be a reliable employee, or bring us a resume, or do anything to actually help find her a job.

-We were not able to find her a job.
+Spoiler alert: we were not able to find her a job.

 Most of us are able to realize her mistake: she didn’t market herself, and she didn’t tell us how companies would benefit from hiring her.

-Many recruiters, hiring managers, and owners would probably shake their heads in disbelief at this story.
+Most recruiters, hiring managers, and owners would probably shake their heads in disbelief at this story.

 However, many companies do the same thing that she did.
 They’re just sitting on the other side of the desk.